christroutner/ben-training-data/knowledge/shared/websites/master-bitcoin-3rd-edition/ch07_authorization-authentication.md

 contract and the same input, every full node will always produce the same result.
 Any deviation would mean that Bitcoin was broken.
-Human judges and juries can be much more flexible than software, but when that flexibility isn't wanted or needed, the predictability of Bitcoin contracts is a major asset.
+Human judges and juries can be much more flexible than software, but when that flexibility isn’t wanted or needed, the predictability of Bitcoin contracts is a major asset.

-If all of the participants in a contract recognize that its outcome has become completely predictable, there's not actually any need for them to continue using the contract.
+If all of the participants in a contract recognize that its outcome has become completely predictable, there’s not actually any need for them to continue using the contract.
 They could just do whatever the contract compels them to do and then terminate the contract.
 In society, this is how most contracts terminate: if the interested parties are